If Kandinsky, Mondrian, Miró and Warhol had a secret colorblind child, her name would be Silvia Prada.

-Stepping into the scene adorning the pages of The Face with unexpected, figurative, handmade illustrations.
-From these first assignments grew an impressive roster of magazine clients such as Dazed & Confused, V Magazine USA, VMan, Tokion, Blackbook, Hercules and cult magazines such as Fanzine 137, Candy, and EY!
+She stepped into the scene adorning the pages of The Face.
+From there she went on to contribute for other magazines such as Dazed & Confused, V Magazine USA, VMan, Tokion, Blackbook, Hercules Universal and cult magazines such as Fanzine 137, Candy, and EY!
 Magateen.
 Prada has also worked with a select group of top-tier international brands.